codykrieger/blue_sparks/README.md

     % touch app/views/pages/somefolder/index.html.erb
     % touch app/views/pages/somefolder/other.html.erb

 Now you'll be able to go to /somefolder and /somefolder/other.
+You can even nest these babies as deep as you like.
+Have a hundred folder nesting if you want.
 AWESOME, RIGHT?!

 <!--
 After putting something interesting there, you can link to it from anywhere in your app with: